Dharmaguptaka Vinaya

 On the day that a bhikkhunī obtains a utensil, that very day she should accept it.
 She may properly use sixteen utensils, and turn the rest into pure offerings vikappana* or send them to others.
 “Sixteen” means a large pot, a pot lid, a large storage container, and a ladle; a small pot, a pot lid, a small storage container, and a ladle; a water jug, a jug lid, a storage container 瓫 is likely a translation of Sanskrit kuṇḍa, which is probably related to Pāli kuṇḍolika, a storage container.
 The variant reading 貯水大瓫, “large container for storing water” supports this.*, and a ladle; a washing-water jug, a jug lid, a storage container, and a dipper.

-If a bhikkhunī stores many utensils, it’s a nissaggiya pācittiya.
+If a bhikkhunī keeps many utensils, it’s a nissaggiya pācittiya.
 This nissaggiya should be relinquished to the sangha, as above.
 When she has relinquished it, she should confess as in the rule above.
 The sangha should then return the relinquished utensil to her in a formal act with a motion as second to return it as above.
 If the sangha doesn’t return it, … or if they frequently use it, in all cases it’s a dukkaṭa as above.

 For a bhikkhu, it’s a dukkaṭa.
 For a sikkhamānā, a sāmaṇera, and a sāmaṇerī, it’s a dukkaṭa.
 This is called “to commit”.